-Pica is an eating disorder that involves the eating of nonfood substances.
-Some examples are: dirt, paper, paper clips, latex gloves, plaster, plastic, pencils, string, and cigarette butts.
-People have been known to ingest items that most of us couldn't even imagine being able to swallow like light bulbs, bed springs, needles, face cloths, etc. No one really knows what causes it but it is most common in young children and individuals with developmental disabilities.
-It may be an indication, in some circumstances, of a nutritional deficiency like iron.
+Pica is an eating disorder that involves the compulsory eating of nonfood substances.
+Some examples are ice, dirt, paper, paperclips, latex gloves, plaster, plastic, pencils, string, stool, and cigarette butts.
+People have been known to ingest items that most of us couldn't even imagine swallowing such as light bulbs, bed springs, needles, face cloths, etc. No one really knows what causes it, but it is most common in young children and individuals with developmental disabilities.
+It may be an indication, in some circumstances, of a nutritional deficiency, like iron.